Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation.

 Two additional dams on the way

-According to Rukundo, two additional dams are constructed in the Sebeya catchment areas in Rutsiro and Nyabihu sites to regulate water flow further and minimise the risk of flooding.
-“However, this will require detailed study which has been started,” he said.
+According to Rukundo, two additional dams are constructed in the Sebeya catchment areas in the Rutsiro and Nyabihu sites to regulate water flow further and minimize the risk of flooding.
+“However, this will require detailed study, which has been started,” he said.

-“Continued construction of retaining walls at specific hotspots characterised by sharp meanders and low river banks, aiming to fortify vulnerable areas and prevent erosion-induced flooding are planned,” he said.
+“Continued construction of retaining walls at specific hotspots characterised by sharp meanders and low river banks, aiming to fortify vulnerable areas and prevent erosion-induced flooding, is planned,” he said.

 Managing volcano floods

-Through the completed volcano flood managing project, Rukundo said, flood retention ponds have been established to attenuate water upstream, reducing the volume and velocity of water flowing downstream during heavy rainfall.
+Through the completed volcano flood-management project, Rukundo said, flood retention ponds have been established to attenuate water upstream, reducing the volume and velocity of water flowing downstream during heavy rainfall.

 The banks of critical gullies have been elevated to control overflow and prevent water from spilling into surrounding areas.